saadkhan02/iplonhotstar/README.md

 ## 3. Download chromedriver
 Download chromedriver for your OS that matches your version of Google Chrome browser and replace it with the existing one

+## 4. Run
-## 4. Double-click on iplonhotstar.py to run the file
+Double-click on iplonhotstar.py to run the file

 ## Notes:
 * Make sure the match has started before you start the script
 * Make sure you replace "username" in iplonhotstar.py with your gmail id.
 Also make sure not to remove nothing except the string "username"